postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 #### Guidelines

 To keep your APIs secure, you will have to make sure that every member of your team has viewing permission for the API you want to add.
-APIs submitted to the Private API Network without all team members having view-access will not be premitted to add.
+APIs submitted to the private API network without all team members having view access will not be permitted to add.
 Learn more about team [roles and permissions](/docs/postman/collaboration/roles-and-permissions/).

-> View-access is the minimum permission you need to grant your teammates to be able to add to the network.
-You can choose to give members of your team edit-access.
+> View access is the minimum permission you need to grant your teammates to be able to add to the network.
+You can choose to give members of your team edit access.

 ## Discovering and consuming private APIs

-You can find the APIs that your team has added to the Private API Network by browsing through your team's private API space on the [Dashboard](go.postman.co).
+You can find the APIs that your team has added to the private API network by browsing through your team's private API space on the [Dashboard](go.postman.co).

 > Only the private APIs for the teams associated with your login credentials will be visible to you.